-THE CENTRE FOR INDIAN SCHOLARS
+THE CENTRE FOR INDIGENOUS SCHOLARS

 AN INDIGENOUS RELIGIOUS CENTRE

-CENTRE FOR INDIAN SCHOLARS
+TO THE CENTRE FOR INDIGENOUS SCHOLARS

 We reafirmed our Relationship with the Great Spirit at the

 educational Centre created by the Indian Ecumenical Conference (IEC).
 The IEC

 brought together First Nations religious leaders from across this North American

 Island in the early seventies.
 They authorized the creation of the Centre in